 Ready to Visit Santa’s Wonderland Texas?

-Santa’s Wonderland is more than about lights.
+Santa’s Wonderland Texas is more than twinkling lights.
+It’s a full Texas Christmas Experience.
 There is a reason that folks come back annually with their families.
-Just enough changes to make it fresh.
-But the old favorites such as Texas Santa, Marshall Frostbite (the 7-foot-tall snowman mascot), and the hayride are there.
+Just enough changes each year to make it fresh.
+But the old favorites, such as Texas Santa, Marshall Frostbite (the 7-foot-tall snowman mascot), and the hayride are still there.

 So here are tips from a Santa’s Wonderland Texas newbie to make your visit go smoothly.

-Since we didn’t know about all the offerings, we came later because we didn’t want to hang out for too long before it got dark enough for the lights to show up in pictures.
+Since we didn’t know about all the offerings, we came later.
+We didn’t want to hang out for too long before it got dark enough for the lights to show up in pictures.
 Big mistake.
-Also Santa “opens” the park each night which we never got to see.
-In retrospect, we should have gotten there at opening at 3pm because…….
+Santa “opens” the park each night, which we never got to see.
+In retrospect, we should have gotten there at the 3 p.m. opening.
+Here’s why:

 Going right when it opens would cut the wait time and knock it out right at the beginning.
 Next year we will remember this.